 StoGIRLSRocks is an empowerment program for female youths of all definitions, abilities, & backgrounds.
 Our program utilizes the process of making music to instill tools for the amplification of self-confidence, creative expression, independent thinking, mutual respect, & cooperation while cultivating a supportive & inclusive community of peers and mentors.

-Girls can join to learn the basics in Guitar, Bass, Drums, Keyboards, and Singing.
+Girls can join to learn the basics in Guitar, Beatmaking, Drums, Keyboards, and Singing.
 Students will be paired with teaching artists and get to learn hands on the basics of music making, forming a band, creating a band, and more.

 CAPACITY OF 30 students

 Danielle Maggio (camp director):